zenml-io/zenml/examples/custom_materializer/README.md

 workflow.

-## Overview
+## 🗺 Overview

 This example builds a simple custom materializer for a custom object that is passed between two steps.

-What's important to know: Use the ZenML `fileio` handler to ensure materialization logic works across artifact stores (local and remote like S3 buckets).
+What's important to know: Use the ZenML `fileio` handler when you implement your filesystem access to ensure materialization logic works across artifact stores (local as well as remote like S3 buckets).

-## Run it locally
+## 💻 Run it locally

-### Pre-requisites
+### 📃 Pre-requisites
 In order to run this example, you need to install and initialize ZenML:

 ```shell